Creighton4Good/BlueJay-Bites/docs/backend-design.md

 - Enable `@EnableMethodSecurity` in `SecurityConfig` so `@PreAuthorize` annotations actually enforce (currently the annotations exist but aren't checked because method security is not enabled)
 - Integrate Microsoft Entra SSO for real authentication for signing in/out
-- Build notification system (delivery method — in-app vs email — pending IT meeting)
+- Continue building notification system (delivery method — in-app vs email — pending IT meeting)
-  - Possible approaches: SSE (Single-Server Events, websockets)
+  - Current approach: SSE (Single-Server Events, websockets)
-- Add analytics endpoints for admin dashboard
+- Add analytics endpoints for admin dashboard -> might be more nice to have for metrics tracking, so this would be more of a way to view upcoming events
 - Add photo upload for events
 - Add `servingsRemaining` tracking for "running low" UI